mridang/semantic-release-helm/README.md

 A [semantic-release](https://github.com/semantic-release/semantic-release)
-plugin to automatically package and publish Helm charts to an OCI-compliant registry.
+plugin to automatically package and publish Helm charts to an OCI-compliant registry or publish them to GitHub Pages.

 This plugin automates the final step of a Helm chart release workflow.
-It updates the `version` in your `Chart.yaml` file, validates and templates your chart, regenerates the chart `README.md` via `helm-docs`, packages the chart into a `.tgz`, and after `semantic-release` publishes a new Git tag, it pushes the packaged chart to your configured OCI registry.
+It updates the `version` in your `Chart.yaml` file, validates and templates your chart, regenerates the chart `README.md` via `helm-docs`, packages the chart into a `.tgz`, and after `semantic-release` publishes a new Git tag, it pushes the packaged chart either to your configured OCI registry or to GitHub Pages.
 This eliminates the need for manual commands or scripts, ensuring your Helm charts are always up-to-date and published consistently.

-### Why?
+## Why?

 Automating the release of a Helm chart involves more than just creating a Git tag.
 For a new version to be consumable, it must be validated, packaged, and pushed